Matt Kuwata: Early life

 His father is former professional baseball player Masumi Kuwata; his older brother Masaki is also a former professional baseball player, and his grandfather is professional golfer Izumi Kuwata.

 When he was 7 years old, his father began playing piano as a form of rehabilitation; at this time, Kuwata began to teach himself to play piano and violin.
 However, in elementary school, his father pushed him to continue playing baseball until graduation, in the hope that he would grow to eventually like it and continue.
 This did not happen; with the support of his mother, Maki, he promptly quit baseball after completing the sixth grade in order to pursue his interest in music.
 While his older brother appeared to have inherited their father's passion for the sport, Kuwata was reportedly disinterested in it.
-His mother wrote a book about the experience, titled Anata wa Anata no Mama de Ii Kodomo no Jiko Kōtei-kan o hagukumu Kuwata Ie no Kosodate (あなたはあなたのままでいい 子どもの自己肯定感を育む桑田家の子育て) (You're Fine the Way You Are: Growing Children's Self Esteem, Raising Children in the Kuwata House).
+His mother wrote a book about the experience, titled You're Fine the Way You Are: Growing Children's Self Esteem, Raising Children in the Kuwata House (あなたはあなたのままでいい 子どもの自己肯定感を育む桑田家の子育て, Anata wa Anata no Mama de ii: Kodomo no Jiko Kōtei-kan o hagukumu Kuwata-ke no Kosodate).
 On October 2, 2022, he made a TV appearance alongside his mother on Shuukan Sanma to Matsuko.

 He joined his school's orchestra, where he played drums, flute, and alto sax.
 In high school, he went on to Horikoshi Gakuen, where he played alto as well as soprano saxophone in wind orchestra.
 As leader of the orchestra, he won first place in the Tokyo High School Wind Orchestra Competition.
 He went on to J. F. Oberlin University by way of recommendation for his instrument ability, and studied abroad in America for his fourth year of university.
 Upon his return to Japan, he graduated and immediately began his activities as a tarento.